All Products

 Important

-• After a protection template is deleted, the system automatically applies the default template to the protected objects that are previously associated with the deleted protection template.
+• After a protection template is deleted, the system automatically applies the default template to the protected objects that were previously associated with the deleted protection template.

-• If you delete a default template and the template is associated with protected objects, the protected objects are no longer protected by the basic protection rule module.
+• If you delete a default template and the template is associated with protected objects, the protected objects are no longer protected by the core protection rule module.

 View hit records